matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 </body>
 ```

-Screen reader users will now experience one of those _“rare”_ moments when they have to deal with an inaccessible site. <span aria-label="(sarcasm)" title="(sarcasm)">*</span>
+Screen reader users will now experience one of those [_“rare”_ moments](https://webaim.org/projects/million/) when they have to deal with an inaccessible site. <span aria-label="(sarcasm)" title="(sarcasm)">*</span>

 [CodePen: “100%” accessible - step 3](https://s.codepen.io/matuzo/pen/OYBZbd)

 ### 🖕 Keyboard users 🖕

-Keyboard users navigate through a page by pressing the <kbd>Tab</kbd> key to jump from one interactive element to another.
+Keyboard users can navigate through a page by pressing the <kbd>Tab</kbd> key to jump from one interactive element to another.
 Browsers show an outline around these items if they’re in focus.

 ![Focus outline on a text link](https://res.cloudinary.com/dp3mem7or/image/upload/v1559208552/articles/lighthouse/lighthouse_step4.png)